dlab-berkeley/data-security-fundamentals/encryption.md

 See [discussion thread](https://github.com/dlab-berkeley/data-security-fundamentals/issues/9) for this module for curriculum development.

 # Learning Objectives
-For more details see: [Issue #14](https://github.com/dlab-berkeley/data-security-fundamentals/issues/14).
+For more details see: [Issue #14](https://github.com/dlab-berkeley/data-security-fundamentals/issues/14). aslo: [Issue #14](https://github.com/dlab-berkeley/data-security-fundamentals/issues/18)
 Understand why and when to use file-based encryption.
 Install enncryption software on personal laptop.
 Apply file based encryption tools in a research context.